These disorders often result from conditions that cause the atria to enlarge.

 Methods of conversion include

 An electrical shock to the heart is the most effective approach.
-The electrical shock is synchronized to be given only at a certain point in the heart's electrical activity (synchronized cardioversion) so that it does not cause ventricular fibrillation.
+The electrical shock is synchronized to be given only at a certain point in the heart's electrical activity (synchronized cardioversion Cardioversion-Defibrillation There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more ) so that it does not cause ventricular fibrillation.
 Cardioversion is effective in 75 to 90% of people.

-Certain antiarrhythmic drugs (most commonly, amiodarone, flecainide, procainamide, propafenone, or sotalol—see table Some Drugs Used to Treat Arrhythmias) also may restore a normal rhythm.
+Certain antiarrhythmic drugs (most commonly, amiodarone, flecainide, procainamide, propafenone, or sotalol—see table ) also may restore a normal rhythm.
 However, these drugs are effective in only about 50 to 60% of people and often cause side effects.

 Conversion to a normal rhythm by any means becomes less likely the longer the arrhythmia has been present (especially after 6 months or more), the larger the atria become, and the more severe the underlying heart disorder becomes.
 When conversion is successful, the risk of recurrence is high, even if people are taking a drug to prevent recurrence (typically one of the same drugs used to convert the arrhythmia to a normal rhythm).

-Another type of ablation procedure destroys atrial tissue near the pulmonary veins (pulmonary vein isolation).
-Pulmonary vein isolation spares the atrioventricular node but is less often successful (60 to 80%), and the risk of serious complications is significant (1 to 5%).
-Accordingly, this procedure is often reserved for people who are more likely to have a good response—young people who have atrial fibrillation that does not respond to drug treatment and who do not have other serious heart disorders.
+Another type of ablation procedure for atrial fibrillation destroys atrial tissue near the pulmonary veins (pulmonary vein isolation).
+Pulmonary vein isolation spares the atrioventricular node and can stop the atrial fibrillation but is less often successful (60 to 80%), and the risk of serious complications is significant (1 to 5%).
+Accordingly, this procedure is often reserved for the best candidates (such as, younger people who have no significant heart disease like a heart valve disorder, people without other options such as those with atrial fibrillation that does not respond to drug therapy, or people with heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .

 For people who have atrial flutter, ablation may be used to interrupt the flutter circuit in the atrium and permanently re-establish normal rhythm.
 This procedure is successful in about 90% of people.

-Measures to prevent blood clots (and thus prevent stroke) are necessary when atrial fibrillation or atrial flutter is converted back to normal rhythm.
+Measures to prevent blood clots (and thus prevent stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more ) are necessary when atrial fibrillation or atrial flutter is converted back to normal rhythm.
 Most people also usually need such measures during long-term treatment.
-Doctors typically give an anticoagulant such as warfarin, dabigatran, or a clotting factor Xa inhibitor (rivaroxaban, apixaban, or edoxaban).
-People who cannot be given an anticoagulant may be given aspirin, but aspirin is not as effective as warfarin.
+Doctors typically give an anticoagulant Anticoagulation Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more such as warfarin, dabigatran, or a clotting factor Xa inhibitor (rivaroxaban, apixaban, or edoxaban).
+People who cannot be given an anticoagulant may be given aspirin, which also can help prevent stroke, but aspirin is not as effective as warfarin.

 Otherwise healthy people who had only one episode of atrial fibrillation that converted to normal rhythm (spontaneously or with treatment) need anticoagulant treatment for only 4 weeks.
 People who had several episodes of atrial fibrillation or atrial flutter or who remain in such rhythms despite treatment should take a drug to prevent blood clots indefinitely.